2023 Solar Incentives Guide for Newark, OH - Tax Credits & Rebates

 Federal Solar Incentives

-To understand exactly how much the ITC could save you, talk to your local Newark solar panel installer.
+To better understand how the ITC may apply to you, contact your local Newark solar panel installer and ask for more information.

 State & Local Solar Incentives